Kishore-MK/Agent-ai42/README.md

 7. Intent executed on-chain with Ed25519 verification
 8. Reputation updated based on success/failure

+### Local Development

+Clone the repository.
+Start agent in development mode: `npm install && npm run dev`.
+Test merchant server on localhost:3001 for checkout flows.
+Create a solana keypair for the agent.

 ### Revocability and Expiration

 Intents can be revoked by users before execution.